Why Your Apple Watch Needs a Better Workout App

 Our Rating: 4/5

 Apple's own fitness platform excels at what it was designed for: studio-quality guided workouts with real-time Apple Watch metrics overlaid on screen.
-If you prefer following along with a trainer on your iPad or Apple TV, Fitness+ is excellent.

 Strengths